jsndyks/veloclubdevis/README.md

 <img width="80%" src="PRIMALdesigns/vis2021.back.PRIMAL.png"/>

 And then,  I also want the pockets to have a different design on them.
-In fact I want this design to go just above the pockets, as shown here with this slightly transparent version to show positioning  .
+In fact I want this design to go just above the pockets, as shown here with this slightly transparent version to show positioning.

 <img width="80%" src="PRIMALdesigns/visLogo.2021.POCKETS.PRIMAL.v1.png"/>